ChainSafe/FIPs/FIPS/fip-common_node_api.md

 ## TODO
 <!--A section that lists any unresolved issues or tasks that are part of the FIP proposal.
 Examples of these include performing benchmarking to know gas fees, validate claims made in the FIP once the final implementation is ready, etc. A FIP can only move to a “Last Call” status once all these items have been resolved.-->

+- [ ] Improve descriptions for included methods
+- [ ] Transfer spec repo to filecoin-project and update links above
+- [ ] Add examples to all methods in spec

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).